dotnet/AspNetCore.Docs/aspnetcore/fundamentals/portable-object-localization.md

 The PO localization services can use the name of the full class or the view that is used when translating a string.
 This is accomplished by setting the value on the `msgctx` entry.

-Taking the previous example, the entry could have been written as:
+Consider the previous example.
+The entry could have been written as:

 *fr.po*